DDMAL/Tutorial/DDMAL-Coding-Guidelines.md

 3. [Keep Comments Clear and Up-to-date](https://legacy.python.org/dev/peps/pep-0008/#comments).

-5. [Limit Nested Statements](http://programmers.stackexchange.com/questions/52685/if-you-need-more-than-3-levels-of-indentation-youre-screwed).
+5. [Linus](https://izquotes.com/quote/273515) and [Limit Nested Statements](https://www.kernel.org/doc/Documentation/process/coding-style.rst).
 Nested `if`s, `for`s, `while`s, and `switch`es should be limited to three levels, not more.
 If you find yourself exceeding this limit, you should investigate ways of collapsing it.
 Long, nested code blocks are hard to read, and, more importantly, hard to debug.

 In some cases, you can mitigate this by exiting early.
 So, for example, instead of this: